iotexproject/dev-portal-content/academy/w3bstream-rpi-quickstart.md

 ### Introduction

-In this section, we will be using the w3bstream IoT SDK to publish data from a Raspberry Pi to the w3bstream network.
-The w3bstream IoT SDK provides an easy-to-use interface for sending data from IoT devices to the w3bstream network.
+In this section, we will be using the w3bstream Client SDK to publish data from a Raspberry Pi to the w3bstream network.
+The w3bstream Client SDK provides an easy-to-use interface for sending data from IoT devices to the w3bstream network.
 This will allow us to monitor and analyze the data in real-time using the w3bstream web UI.

 Before we begin, it is assumed that you have a basic understanding of the Raspberry Pi and C++ programming.
 Additionally, you will need to have a project set up on the w3bstream web UI.
 If you have not already done so, please refer to the previous section on creating a w3bstream project.